 Section 3: Basic Plot Components

-In this section you will learn what component a plot can have to look complete and convey information correctly.
-Each of these components are not a complete visualization tool when considering individually but their combination make the visualization comprehensive.
+In this section, you will learn what component a plot can have to look complete and convey information correctly.
+Each of these components are not a complete visualization tool when considering individually but their combination will make the visualization comprehensive.